Harshitn1995/Jarvis/docs/README/creating-segments.md

 Click to enlarge

 Placed on the right, a real-time preview of the segment you're creating shows a top-level breakup of its users.
-At WebEngage, we believe it’s essential to see the possibilities offered by each segment you create clearly.
+At Jarvis, we believe it’s essential to see the possibilities offered by each segment you create clearly.
 Thus, this preview has been designed to help you develop practical in-sized segments, substantially differentiated and can be engaged via a channel.

 > 📘
 >